-For more information about supported SQI Flash devices see section A.3.
+For more information about supported SQI flash devices, see section A.3.

-Make sure that the SAFEBOOT_N pin is available for entering Safe Boot Mode.
-Programming the SQI Flash memory with a Flash firmware is done typically at production.
-For this purpose the ZOE-M8 GNSS SiPs has to enter the Safe Boot Mode.
-More information about SAFEBOOT_N pin see section 2.6.
+Make sure that the SAFEBOOT\N pin is available for entering Safe Boot Mode.
+Programming the SQI flash memory with a flash firmware is done typically at production.
+For this purpose, the ZOE-M8 GNSS SiPs must enter the Safe Boot Mode.
+More information about SAFEBOOT\N pin see section 2.6.